Twenty years in product. Now I run an AI company of one.

 Claudia Control Plane, my own Claude Code agent harness

-I tried OpenClaw and watched the API bill head toward $1,500 a month, so I built my own Next.js dashboard.
-It drives a fleet of Claude agents on a Mac mini at home and uses my Claude Code subscription instead of API credits.
-The dashboard handles proposals, missions, and an activity feed.
-The agents do the work.
+I tried OpenClaw and watched the API bill head toward $1,500 a month, so I built my own.
+A dashboard turns database rows into running Claude agents on a Mac mini at home, on my subscription instead of API credits.
+The design rule is that autonomy lives inside one bounded job, and everything around it (scheduling, claiming, classification, and recovery) stays deterministic and auditable.

 Camberbot, an RC vehicle setup AI

-You tell it what you are running, the track surface, and how the car is behaving (understeer, oversteer, traction loss).
-It tells you what to adjust to fix it.
-I designed and coded the whole thing.
-It covers 21 vehicles.
+You tell it what you're running, the track surface, and how the car is behaving (understeer, oversteer, or traction loss), and it tells you what to adjust.
+It covers 21 vehicles and has 100+ active users, and the whole thing came out of my own RC racing hobby.

 Lucid Motors AI service scheduling

-I led product on an AI service scheduling system at Lucid.
-The system takes a customer's plain-English description of what is wrong with the car, predicts how long the repair will take, and books the appointment around the technicians actually available.
+I led product on an AI service-scheduling system at Lucid.
+It takes a customer's plain-English description of what's wrong with the car, predicts how long the repair will take, and books the appointment around the technicians actually available.
 I scoped the problem, wrote the requirements, and coordinated the data science and engineering teams that built it.
+This is the forward-deployed job: put AI into a working service operation and make the schedule hold.

 Terminate Mate, an AI legal assistant